marwahaha/Project-CS/README.md

 # Project-CS
-Website aimed to help with python code, sample questions and answers
+Website aimed to help with python code and provide people with sample questions and answers

 ===================================================================

 This project will be about - collectively creating a website (using all the new and old stuff from Derek's module)

-                            -Cool desing , HTML, CSS, JavaScript, Python -Possible database to be incorporated
+                            -Cool desing , HTML, CSS, JavaScript, Python
+                            -Possible database to be incorporated
-                            - hopefully push our web desing skills to the max :)
+                            - hopefully push our web design skills to the max :)

                 -the website itself is a work in progress with ideas but so far:
                             - python dedicated section where we post sample answers to assignments(already completed)